 How is ransomware installed and how does it work?

 Ransomware is a type of malware created by individual cybercriminals or cyber threat groups.
 Ransomware can be installed using multiple tactics such as misleading links in email messages, chat messages, text messages (SMS) or websites.
 The malware of the type ransomware can not only lock computers or encrypt files on just one end-station, it could also spread throughout an organisation.
 Getting your workstations infected with Ransomware is one thing, but losing all your files and backups is quite another.

 Ransomware always requires a payment (ransom) to be paid for supposed decryption.
-Payment methods offered vary from payments through cryptocurrency such as Bitcoin, or through credit card or untraceable gift cards.
-However, paying the ransom does not ensure the organisation or user to regain access to the encrypted system or files.
+Payment methods offered vary from payments through cryptocurrency such as Bitcoin, or through credit cards or untraceable gift cards.
+However, paying the ransom does not ensure the organisation or user regains access to the encrypted system or files.
 Paying the ransom could even motivate cybercriminals to target the same victim(s) again.

 Best practices for ransomware security and prevention strategies: